fullstorydev/fullstory-segment-middleware-android/README.md

 ---
 Segment is a customer data platform that unifies data collection and provides data to every team in your company.
 The middleware is a easy way to integrate FullStory with the Segment Analytics for Android SDK.

-With minimal code change, the FullStory Segment Middleware provide developers the ability to send Segment Analytics data to FullStory, and adding FullStory session replay links to Segment events.
+With minimal code changes, the FullStory Segment Middleware provides developers the ability to send Segment Analytics data to FullStory, and adds FullStory session replay links to Segment events.

 <br/>